 - Henderson DP, Knapp JF.
 Report of the National Consensus Conference on Family Presence During Pediatric Cardiopulmonary Resuscitation and Procedures.
 Pediatr Emerg Care.
 2005;21:787-791

 - Knazik S, Dietrich A, Gold C, et al. Death of a child in the emergency department.
 2003;42:519-529

 - Knapp J, Mulligan-Smith D, American Academy of Pediatrics, Committee on Pediatric Emergency Medicine.
 Death of a child in the emergency department.
 Pediatrics.
 2005;115:1432-1437

 - Emergency Nurses Association.
 Position Statement: End-of-Life Care in the Emergency Department.
 Des Plaines, IL: Emergency Nurses Association; 2005.
 Available at: www.ena.org.
 Accessed March 22, 2006

 - American Academy of Pediatrics.
 Medical Home Initiatives for Children With Special Needs Project Advisory Committee.
 The medical home.
 Pediatrics.
 2002;110:184-186

 - Committee on Hospital Care.
 Family-Centered Care and the Pediatrician's Role.
 Pediatrics.
 2003;112:691-696

 - American College of Emergency Physicians.
-Cultural Competence and Emergency Care.
+Cultural Awareness and Emergency Care.
 Policy Statement.
 Ann Emerg Med.
 November 2002